IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :IdentifierGenerationStyle
 ++++++++++++++++++++++++++

 The ``:IdentifierGenerationStyle`` setting has to do with the "identifier" component of a persistent identifier (PID).
-Using "doi:10.7910/DVN/TJCLKP" as an example, the components of a PID for a dataset are as follows:
+As an example, let's break down the PID "doi:10.7910/DVN/TJCLKP" into its component parts:

-- procotol: doi:
+- Procotol: *doi:*
-- authority: 10.7910/DVN
+- Authority: *10.7910/DVN*
-- separator: /
+- Separator: */*
-- identifier: TJCLKP
+- Identifier: *TJCLKP*

-That is to say, ``:IdentifierGenerationStyle`` controls the "identifier" component, the last part of a PID ("TJCLKP" in the example above).
+``:IdentifierGenerationStyle`` controls the "identifier" component, the last part of a PID ("TJCLKP" in the example above).

-By default, the "identifier" Dataverse generates for a dataset is a random 6 character string such as "TJCLKP" above.
+By default, the "identifier" that Dataverse generates for a dataset is a random 6 character string such as "TJCLKP" above.
 This is the behavior you should expect if you leave ``:IdentifierGenerationStyle`` undefined or set it to ``randomString``.

-If you set ``:IdentifierGenerationStyle`` to ``sequentialNumber``, the "identifier" for a dataset will be sequential numeric values such as "100001" followed by "100002", etc. This configuration option depends on a sequence being created in your database using the downloadable :download:`createsequence.sql </_static/util/createsequence.sql>` script below.
+If you set ``:IdentifierGenerationStyle`` to ``sequentialNumber``, the "identifiers" for dataset PIDs will be sequential numeric values, such as "100001" followed by "100002", etc. This configuration option depends on a sequence being created in your database using the downloadable :download:`createsequence.sql </_static/util/createsequence.sql>` script below.
 See the embedded comments for further instructions.

-Please note that ``:IdentifierGenerationStyle`` also plays a role for the "identifier" for files.
-See the section on ``:DataFilePIDFormat`` below for more details.

 .. literalinclude:: ../_static/util/createsequence.sql